 Two classic egg dishes in one!
 These tangy, creamy deviled egg salad sandwiches have the flavor of deviled eggs with the chunkiness of traditional egg salad.

+EGGS.
 The main ingredient for this recipe is hard boiled eggs.
 However, I’ve never had much luck with the boil method, so instead I steam mine (method included in the recipe below).
 They’re 100x easier to peel and the shelled eggs look perfect every time.
-I’m totally convinced that steaming eggs is the only way go.
-Try it and let me know what you think!
+You can also make them in the Instant Pot!

 Deviled Egg Salad Sandwiches Recipe